Talking to Kids About Cancer

 - toddlers: may worry persistently about the well parent and think that they or their behaviour caused the advanced cancer

-- may also be angry with parents for not being able to give them more attention
+- may be angry with their parent for not being able to give them more attention

 Suggested approaches